Cardinals vs. Nationals Player Props Betting Odds

 Thomas Stats

-- Thomas has recorded 78 hits with 17 doubles, two triples, 11 home runs and 18 walks.
-He has driven in 35 runs with six stolen bases.
+- Thomas has put up 80 hits with 19 doubles, two triples, 11 home runs and 18 walks.
+He has driven in 35 runs with seven stolen bases.

-- Thomas will look for his seventh straight game with a hit in this contest.
-In his last 10 games he is hitting .317 with six doubles, a triple, two home runs, a walk and seven RBI.
+- Thomas has hit safely in seven straight games.
+In his last 10 games he is batting .341 with seven doubles, a triple, two home runs, a walk and seven RBI.

 Thomas Recent Games